 If you are not able to make calls using Wi-Fi or Carrier data you will see a gear moving at the top right corner in the app or “Registering” at the bottom of the app.
 It is usually due to one of below reasons:

-2. The other reason for connectivity issue is the port block set by your carrier.
-Wi-Fi too gets the internet via carrier so if a carrier has blocked the ports, you will get error using iPlum.
+2. The other reason for connectivity issue is the port block or firewall set by your carrier to block voice apps like iPlum due to competitive threats.
+Wi-Fi too gets its internet via carrier so if a carrier has blocked the ports or put firewall, you will get an error using iPlum.
 Close the app and try to change the source of internet.
-It should fix the issue.

 Note for corporate users: If you have Cisco Firewall ASA 5505 family, make sure to switch off sip_policy.